notjedi/chess-ai/README.md

     - Train the model on more data?
 I was able to go upto 0.4 on a sample subset of data the current best model is about 1.7
     - try out 5x5 conv in the first layer
+    - encode previous moves for better moves as we approach end of the game? (prolly)
+    - do i really need the value head?

     OBSERVATIONS